(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 📖 Time Machine Supported Backup Disks

-1. The external hard drive should be big enough to store the data you want to backup.
+1. The external hard drive should be large enough to hold the data you wish to backup.

 #2.
 Set up Mac Time Machine & Start Automatic Backup

 Step 1.
-Find and click System Preferences from the Apple menu, then click the Time Machine.
+To set up Time Machine, go to System Preferences from the Apple menu, then click the Time Machine icon.

 Step 2.
-When opening the Time Machine window, click "Select Disk".
-Choose the connected backup drive as the disk.
+When opening the Time Machine window, select the connected backup drive by clicking "Select Disk".

 Select Backup Disk.